mariusz-tarnopolski/GraphBasedConnectivityClustering/README.md

 # GraphBasedConnectivityClustering

-This is a Mathematica implementation of the clustering algorithm based on graph connectivity: Li, Y.-F., Lu, L.-H., & Hung, Y.-C. A New Clustering Algorithm Based on Graph Connectivity.
+This is a Mathematica implementation of the clustering algorithm based on graph connectivity by: Li, Y.-F., Lu, L.-H., & Hung, Y.-C. A New Clustering Algorithm Based on Graph Connectivity.
 2019, in Intelligent Computing, ed.
 K. Arai,S. Kapoor, & R. Bhatia (Cham: Springer International Publishing), 442–454.

 This code was written in Mathematica v12.0.